 Notes: Greek sovereign CDS were not traded between 9 March 2012 and 11 April 2012 following the decision by the ISDA that a credit event had occurred.
 Due to the lack of contributors, data were also not available between 1 March and 21 May 2013.
 For presentational reasons, this chart has been truncated.

-2.9 Government debt service (EU; percentage of GDP; Aug.
-2022 to Jul.
-2023)
+2.9 Government debt service

+(EU; percentage of GDP; Feb.
+2023 to Jan.
+2024)

 Notes: Debt service is a set of payments, including the principal amount and interest, to be made by the debtor over the life of a debt.
 Debt service is measured for the coming 12 months.

-2.10 Household debt-to-gross disposable income ratio (EU; percentages)
+2.10 Household debt-to-gross disposable income ratio

 Notes: Data for RO are based on Q4 2019.
 Data for GR are based on Q3 2021.
-Data for CY, EE, HR, LT, LV, LU and SK are based on annual ESA2010 series for 2020.
+Data for DK are based on Q2 2022.
+Data for CY, EE, HR, LT, LU, LV and SK are based on annual ESA2010 series for 2021.
 Data for BG are based on annual ESA2010 series for 2017.
 Data for MT are not available.

 2.11 NFC debt-to-GDP ratio

-(EU; percentages)

 Notes: Debt-to-GDP ratios for NFCs are based on consolidated debt figures.
 NL data are consolidated at the level of the resident enterprise group.
-Figures for Croatia are consolidated for loans, but not for debt securities.
-Three-year average is not available for IE. The indicator includes amounts relating to special purpose entities (SPEs).
+Three-year average is not available for DK and IE.

+Data for DK are based on Q2 2022.
+The indicator includes amounts relating to special purpose entities (SPEs).
 Large proportions of their activities and their lending and indebtedness practices are not related to the domestic market.
 For countries with a relevant presence of resident SPEs (in particular CY, HU, IE, LU, MT and NL), the impact on this indicator and its changes can be very significant.

 Additional information on the effect of SPEs may be obtained from the relevant national compilers.

-3.1 Annual growth rates of MFIs loans to households (EU; percentages)
+3.1 Annual growth rates of MFIs loans to households

-Source: ECB

 Notes: Loans extended by MFIs excluding the ESCB.
 Data for euro area Member States refer to loans granted to euro area households, while for non-euro area Member States to loans to domestic households.
-Euro area Member States data are adjusted for the derecognition of loans from the MFI statistical balance sheet due to their sale or securitisation.
+Euro area Member States data are adjusted for loan sales and securitisation (resulting in derecognition from the MFI statistical balance sheet) as well as for positions arising from notional cash pooling services provided by MFIs.
 The figure is based on growth in the index of notional stocks.

 3.2 Annual growth rates of MFI loans to NFCs

-(EU; percentages)

 Notes: Loans extended by MFIs excluding the ESCB.
 Data for euro area Member States refer to loans granted to euro area NFCs, while for non-euro area Member States to loans to domestic NFCs.
-Euro area Member States data are adjusted for the derecognition of loans from the MFI statistical balance sheet due to their sale or securitisation.
-3.3 Cost of borrowing from MFIs for households (for house purchase) (euro area; percentage points)
+Euro area Member States data are adjusted for loan sales and securitisation (resulting in derecognition from the MFI statistical balance sheet) as well as for positions arising from notional cash pooling services provided by MFIs.
+The figure is based on growth in the index of notional stocks.

+3.3 Cost of borrowing from MFIs for households (for house purchase)

+(euro area; percentage points)

 Notes: MFIs excluding ESCB.
 The cost of borrowing from MFIs is calculated as the weighted average of rates on short-term (i.e. initial period of interest rate fixation up to one year) and long-term (i.e. initial period of interest rate fixation over one year) MFI loans, weighted by the volumes of new business (smoothed by the moving average of the previous two years).

 3.4 Cost of borrowing from MFIs for NFCs

 (euro area; percentage points)